Poems published lately

 Mary Dale watercolor

-The latest one accepted is “Facts worth knowing” by Jeopardy Magazine.
+The latest ones accepted are “Fitted sheets” by Hawaii Pacific Review and “Facts worth knowing” by Jeopardy Magazine.

 High on Adventure, an online travel and adventure magazine published “Back” at the beginning of March — and accepted “Montana absolution, of a kind” for its May/June issue.

-Explorations, an online journal of the Climate Psychology Alliance, has chosen “Sea ceremony,” which is slated to appear in April — and will be posted here soon after.
+Explorations, an online journal of the Climate Psychology Alliance, has chosen “Sea ceremony,” which is slated to appear soon — and will be posted here afterward.

-Some 2025 poems will appear below later than others if the accepting journal has an embargo that delays poem for a specified amount of time.
+Other 2025 poems may be included later if the accepting journals have an embargo that delays publishing for a specified amount of time.

 All Pilgrim’s poetry pages feature accompanying art, mostly watercolors by the late Mary Dale (photographed by the late Bud Dale), but also photos and photo-illustrations by Pilgrim and Carolyn Dale and others.